Mosaic Miami: Community Relations and Intergroup Dialogue

-After the Elian Gonzales controversy, MCCJ and the Miami Herald co-facilitated 9 community dialogues with different leadership sectors.

-Often characterized as a human relations organization, MCCJ is also a human rights organization, advocating respect for all, working to eliminate discrimination and helping minorities gain rights, access and a greater voice.
-MCCJ was at the forefront of the local struggle for racial justice — organizing mixed youth groups and community events in times of segregation.
+Often characterized as a human relations organization, Mosaic Miami is also a human rights organization, advocating respect for all, working to eliminate discrimination and helping minorities gain rights, access and a greater voice.
+Mosaic Miami was at the forefront of the local struggle for racial justice—organizing mixed youth groups and community events in times of segregation.

-Since 1935, MCCJ organizes monthly Clergy Dialogues on theological and social issues among faith leaders of all denominations, thus hosting the oldest interfaith dialogue forum in the United States.
+Since 1935, Mosaic Miami organizes monthly Clergy Dialogues on theological and social issues among faith leaders of all denominations, thus hosting the oldest interfaith dialogue forum in the United States.